khchenTW/khchen-academic/content/authors/admin/_index.md

 My research interests span a wide spectrum, ranging from intricate algorithms to detailed compilation processes.
 Particularly, I focus on software automation for emerging computing technologies.
 In addition to my academic pursuits, I am committed to mentorship, engaging in programs such as Google and ESA Space Summer of Code.
 Furthermore, I am passionate about contributing to open-source development, with a particular emphasis on RTEMS and [Tl2cgen](https://tl2cgen.readthedocs.io/en/latest/).
 This multifaceted dedication reflects my enthusiasm for both theoretical exploration and hands-on implementation in the ever-evolving landscape of technology.

-Download my [CV](https://surfdrive.surf.nl/files/index.php/s/8vOjxDqp4eN1usB) (updated on Jun.
+Download my [CV](https://surfdrive.surf.nl/files/index.php/s/8vOjxDqp4eN1usB) (updated on Oct.
 2024)

 <!--EndFragment-->